tttmmmyyyy/fixlang-math/Math.md

 ### `gcd : Std::I64 -> Std::I64 -> Std::I64`

 Calculates greatest common divisor of two integers.
+Deprecated: this function will be moved to another project in the future.

 NOTE: currently, this function does not support I64::minimum.